Septic Tank Inspections

 - Recommend tank cleaning (pumping) if needed

 - Check the ground over the drainfield for sogginess or ponding, which could indicate improper drainage, a clogged system, excessive water use.
-The inspector may recommend a drainfield inspection, a separate process.
+The contractor may recommend a drainfield inspection, a separate process.

 For a more detailed explanation of the inspection process, read Septic Tank Inspection - What Should I Expect When I Have My Tank Inspected? (pdf) and Drainfield Inspection —Does My Drainfield Ever Need To Be Inspected? (pdf), both from the National Small Flows Clearinghouse (NSFC).